 You can learn more about the nominees and their work here.

-MTSU alumni, former or current students, and faculty from across the university have been a part of more than 50 Grammy Award nominations in the last decade.
-Now, with Laird’s win, eight have won a total of 17 Grammys so far, including four repeat recipients, in categories from classical to country to gospel to bluegrass.
+MTSU alumni, former or current students, and faculty from across the university have been a part of more than 60 Grammy Award nominations in the last decade alone.
+Now, with Laird’s win, nine have won a total of 26 Grammys since 2001, including six repeat recipients, in categories from classical to country to gospel to rock.

 You can read more about MTSU’s 2019 Grammy adventures here.